austinmama/customer-portal/redirect-faq.md

 Support tickets are now called support cases in IBM Cloud.
 To access support cases, go to **Support** > **Manage cases**.

 If you're unable to view your cases, try clicking **View archived cases**.
 If you still can't view them, you might not have the required permission.
 Ask your account owner to add you to the support case access group.
 For more information, see [SoftLayer account permissions](https://test.cloud.ibm.com/docs/iam?topic=iam-migrated_permissions).

+## What access is needed to work with support cases?
+{: #access_supportcases}
+{: faq}

+By default, users in your account don't have access to create, update, search, or view cases.
+As the account owner, you must provide users access by assigning an Identity and Access Management (IAM) access policy.

+When you create a case, you can give other users full access to that case by adding their email on the **Add another person to this case** field.
+Any added users have access to view, edit, and update only that case in the account.
+They also receive notifications when the case is updated.

+For classic infrastructure users, the permissions to assign support case access is now available in [migrated classic infrastructure permission access groups](/docs/iam?topic=iam-infrapermission).

 ## Where do I manage a user's access to infrastructure?
 {: #infrastructure-devices}